ionic-team/ionic-portals/website/docs/for-capacitor/module-federation.md

 </em>

 :::tip
 Also in the top left corner of these screens you will see the Appflow App id.
 In this case it is `11a0971f`.
-This id will be used when we configure Portals in the Capacitor configuration.
+This id will be used when we configure FederatedCapacitor in the Capacitor configuration.
 :::

 #### 3. Build the connected application

-After the application has been added to Appflow you will need to create your first build so that it is available to seed the Portal in the Native App.
+After the application has been added to Appflow you will need to create your first build so that it is available to seed the Microfrontend in the Native App.

 This can be done by hitting the `New Build` button on the 'Builds' page.
 Then you will choose a the most recent commit to create the build from.